 How well does this keyboard size work with the 11-inch iPad Pro?
 Much better than I would have imagined.
 There is enough room between keys to make for comfortable travel.
 The keys don't feel cramped into the small space at all.
 There is plenty of wrist pad room for me to rest my palms next to the trackpad without accidentally clicking it.

-As far as material and general fit and feel, it's very similar to the folio part of the Smart Keyboard folio.
-It uses the same silicon exterior material and the same soft microfiber lining. there is a single bendable joint about a quarter of the way up from the bottom.
+As far as material and general fit and feel, it's very similar to the folio part of the Smart Keyboard Folio.
+It uses the same silicon exterior material and the same soft microfiber lining.
+There is a single bendable joint about a quarter of the way up from the bottom.
 This joint locks into position at a 30-degree angle.
-It is adjustable up to that angle, but not past it.
+It is adjustable up to that degree, but not past it.

 Instead of a case that you snap the iPad Pro into, it's designed so you can simply plop the iPad Pro onto the mount magnetically.
 There are multiple strong magnets on either side of the mount to keep the iPad Pro in place.
 There is no chance your iPad will slip away from the magnetic connection without a serious jolt.